bennettlo801/COGS-300-LAB/README.md

  Add the created arduino_log file to the replay.pde sketch folder, and run the sketch to playback the movement.
  The arduino log included in the replay folder moves the robot forward, then makes a 90 degree turn left.

+ ### Lab 05

+  - Follow me: A robot that follows an object 25cm away.
+If the object is greater than 25cm, to moves forward to reach the object.
+If less that 25cm away, it reverses to move away from the object.
+  - Wall following: A robot that drives forwards and adjusts its course by following a wall on the left.
+  - Turn corner: A combination of above that follows walls and keeps objects 25cm away.